To All Awards

 The 'Winner' field is the primary company or individual you want to be credited on the piece (i.e. company name, photographer, illustrator, Young Blood, etc.).

-NOTE: In the instance that a team (e.g. AD & writer) worked together (typically for the Young Blood or Student categories), enter only the first individual of the team as in the "Winner" field.
+NOTE: In the instance that a team (e.g. AD & writer) worked together (typically for the Young Blood or Student categories), enter only the first individual of the team in the "Winner" field.
 The other team member(s) should be added in the CREATIVE CREDITS section.
 (See Step 4: CREATIVE CREDITS for further explanation on how to enter additional names so that they are properly credited as "Winners").

 Optional fields: Phone, email, web address, social handles, and the URL to the winning entry (typically, for websites and motion entries).
 If these are entered, they will be published beside your winning work.